SFULibrary/islandora_rest_ingester/README.md

 -c/--checksum_type <argument>
      Checksum type to apply to datastreams.
 Use "none" to not apply checksums.
 Default is SHA-1.

+-z/--max_file_size <argument>
+     Maximum size, in MiB, of datastream files to ingest.
+If a file is larger than this, its datastream is not ingested.
+Default is 500 MiB.

 -l/--log/--log <argument>
      Path to the log.
 Default is ./rest_ingest.log